jtfmumm/aleat/README.md

 ##Instructions

-genSong() will return a string encoding a song based on the current settings.
+aleat.genSong() will return a string encoding a song based on the current settings.
-The parameter sent to genSong() specifies the algorithm to be used.
+The parameter sent to aleat.genSong() specifies the algorithm to be used.

 Currently, the string uses the musicpad notation developed by loic prot (http://l01c.ouvaton.org/musicpad-help.html).
 When this string is posted to his